LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 ### C# Events

-Now, you may ask, what is `public static event Action<String> LevelEvent;`?
+Now, you may ask, what is `public static event Action<String> LevelEvent`?
 This uses C#'s event/delegate system to create a readable event.
 While it may look complex at first, it turns out to be quite simple!
-A script can subscribe to the event (which will be shown later), at which point, when the event is invoked, a specified method will run.
+A script can subscribe to the event - which will be shown later - then, when the event is invoked, any specified method(s) will run.

 You may also see `LevelEvent?.Invoke(eventName)` and wonder what the heck this mess of letters and symbols does.
 It's just a simplified version of the following code: